terratenff/vrp-gen-alg/INSTRUCTIONS.md

 ### Creating Maps

 In order to create maps, coordinates must be specified.
 You can define them yourself (as long as it forms an n x 2 matrix) or create a randomly generated set as instructed in [Building and Loading Matrices](#building-and-loading-matrices).
 Then you have the option to use overriding matrices.
 It acts as the cost matrix for given set of coordinates.
 In order to use a cost matrix like that, its size must match the number of coordinate pairs.
-If an overriding matrix is not used, an undefined matrix is used: this is a cost matrix that contains distances amongst the coordinates and satisfies the triangle inequality.
+If an overriding matrix is not used, an undefined matrix is used: this is a cost matrix that contains distances amongst the coordinates and satisfies the triangle inequality in an euclidean space.

 The following extra figures are maps that are to be expected if a problem instance includes coordinates.

 ![Figure 6 / 10](variables/plot_data/sample/sample_figures/sample_map1.png)

-Map of the best individual of generation 0 is expected to look messy - unless Simulated Annealing is used with lots of iterations (300 000 or more, for example).
+Map of the best individual of generation 0 is expected to look messy - unless Simulated Annealing is used with lots of iterations (1 000 000 or more, for example).

 Different colors of the lines separate different vehicle routes from one another.